Make some standardized tables from gwas and annotation tables

 - score.dirs

 numeric, a vector indicating which direction is to be considered more indicative of an association.
 1 indicates higher is better, -1 indicates lower is better.
-The order should correspond with the order in cols.
+The order should correspond with the order in score.vars

 - score.weights